 - Biopsy of the polyp

-- Nasal sprays, particularly those containing steroids, to reduce swelling, increase nasal airflow, and help shrink polyps
+- Nasal sprays, particularly those containing steroids, may help to reduce swelling, increase nasal airflow and help shrink polyps

 - Drugs to help reduce swelling and shrink polyps